arangodb/servicemaker/README.md

 ### Command-line Options

-- `--name` - Name of the project
+- `--name` - Name of the project (optional, will prompt if not provided)
-- `--project-home` - Path to the folder containing the Python project
+- `--project-home` - Path to the folder containing the Python project (optional, will prompt if not provided)
-- `--base-image` - Base Docker image (default: `python:3.14-slim-trixie`)
+- `--base-image` - Base Docker image (default: `debian:trixie-slim`)
-- `--port` - Exposed port number
+- `--port` - Exposed port number (optional, will prompt if not provided)
-- `--image-name` - Docker image name to push
+- `--image-name` - Docker image name to push (optional, will prompt if not provided)
-- `--push` - Whether to push the image (default: false)
+- `--push` - Whether to push the image (default: `false`)
-- `--registry` - URL of the Docker registry (optional, default: Docker Hub)
+- `--registry` - URL of the Docker registry (optional, no default)
-- `--entrypoint` - Name of the Python script to run (relative to project home)
+- `--entrypoint` - Name of the Python script to run relative to project home (optional, will prompt if not provided)
+- `--python-version` - Python version to use (default: `3.14`)

 ## How it Works